-Social interaction is key to moving forward after a breakup.
+Social interaction is important to moving forward after a breakup.
 Isolation often leads to being consumed by emotions and thoughts that exacerbate our sadness and upset.
-Schedule plans in advance to see friends and/or family at least a few times during the week and weekends (especially if you live alone), and be sure to follow through with them.
-If you feel you don’t want to be around anyone, which can be common after a breakup, this is the time to act opposite of the urge and push yourself to interact with people and prevent a pattern of loneliness and depression.
+Try scheduling plans in advance to see friends and/or family at least a few times during the week and weekends (especially if you live alone), and be sure to follow through with them.
+If you feel you don’t want to be around anyone, which can be common after a breakup, this may be a time to act opposite of the urge and push yourself to interact with people and prevent a pattern of loneliness and depression.

 3. Utilize Hobbies

 Hobbies are a great way to keep from dwelling in sadness and forming negative patterns.
-Whether it’s doing a puzzle, going to museums, gardening, bowling, etc., allow yourself to enjoy the activities that bring you pleasure.
+Whether it’s doing a puzzle, going to museums, martial arts, hiking, etc., allow yourself to enjoy the activities that bring you pleasure.
 Be sure to include social hobbies as well as individual ones.

 It is important to remember to take care of yourself when dealing with a breakup.
 Go to the gym, jog, swim, walk, cook, etc. Some may feel less motivated to grocery shop, prepare meals, eat, or shower after a breakup.
-These may require some extra effort at times, but push yourself to continue your daily self-care routines as before.
+These may require some extra effort at times, but do your best to continue your daily self-care routines as before.

 6. Set a Daily Time Limit for Mourning

 Each person mourns differently.
 There is no actual time limit for mourning.
 However there is a difference between healthy mourning and dwelling in regret and sorrow.
-For some of us, we could spend months consumed by guilt and sadness if we allowed ourselves to.
+Some could spend months consumed by guilt and sadness if not careful (mourning a relationship loss may take months, but that doesn’t mean you need to be paralyzed in your life for months).
 As we move forward, it is still important to acknowledge our pain and other emotions we may feel as the result of a significant breakup.
 Set a time each day that you will allow yourself to reflect, feel, and process your relationship loss.
-Setting a timer is helpful for this.
-I would recommend no more than 20-30 minutes a day, and to schedule an activity immediately following.
+Setting a timer may be helpful for this.
+Take the set time you need, and try to schedule an activity immediately following.

 7. Seek Professional Help

 Some people feel ashamed and embarrassed that a breakup is consuming or impacting them in any way, especially when the ex-partner is considered “not worth it.”
-But breakups are painful!
-We put time, effort, hope, emotion, and much more into our relationships.
-Seeing a therapist to process the residual emotions and thoughts is a very healthy way to deal with a breakup, especially if you’re feeling guilt and regret or starting to dwell in sadness.
+However, breakups are painful.
+We put time, effort, hope, emotion, and much more into relationships.
+Seeing a therapist to process the residual emotions work through the breakup is a healthy way to deal with a breakup, especially if you’re feeling guilt and regret or starting to dwell in sadness.

-There is nothing easy about getting through a breakup, however the more tools you have and the more your push yourself to move forward, the easier it will be to heal.
+There is nothing easy about getting through a breakup, however having the appropriate resources will help you be able to heal.